Cairn: Europe

-The building of cairns for various purposes goes back into prehistory in Eurasia, ranging in size from small rock sculptures to substantial human-made hills of stone (some built on top of larger, natural hills).
-The latter are often relatively massive Bronze Age or earlier structures which, like kistvaens and dolmens, frequently contain burials; they are comparable to tumuli (kurgans), but of stone construction instead of earthworks.
-Cairn originally could more broadly refer to various types of hills and natural stone piles, but today is used exclusively of artificial ones.
+The building of cairns for various purposes goes back into prehistory in Eurasia, ranging in size from small rock sculptures to substantial human-made hills of stone, some built on top of larger, natural hills.
+The human made hills are often relatively massive Bronze Age or earlier structures which, like kistvaens and dolmens, frequently contain burials.
+They are comparable to tumuli (kurgans), but of stone construction instead of earthworks.
+Cairn originally could more broadly refer to types of hills and natural stone piles, but today is used exclusively for artificial ones.